KaleabTessera/Research-Paper-Reading-Template/README.md

 **Tags**: [General or specific research topic tags e.g. rl, nlp or efficient-nlp.
 Could also be used to specify the conference this was accepted at or any useful grouping.]

 ## Paper summary (What)
 [Summary of the paper - a few sentences with bullet points.
-What did they do?]
+What did they do?
+What is their hypothesis? ]

 ## Issues addressed by the paper (Why)
 [What are the issues that the paper addresses?
 Describe the problem.
 Why did they write this paper?]